March 25, 2021

 Blood Tests.
 Doctors can use blood tests to diagnose testicular tumors by testing for high levels of certain proteins known as tumor markers, which signal tumor growth.

 Surgery.
 Many types of cancer can be diagnosed by removing a small portion of the lump and sending the sample to a lab, otherwise known as a biopsy.
 Typically, this method is not used for testicular cancer due to the risk of spreading the cancer.
-Surgery is usually used once the cancer has been confirmed.
+Surgery is usually used once the diagnosis has been confirmed.

 Prostate cancer is the second most common cancer found in men.
 The prostate is a small gland found in men, located at the base of the penis and rectum, deep inside the groin.
 The prostate is important for reproduction due to it suppling the seminal fluid, which help sperm travel and survive.
-Prostate cancer is when the cells in the prostate gland begin to grow out of control.
+It occurs when the cells in the prostate gland begin to grow out of control.
 There are many different types of prostate cancer, which depend on where the cancer begins and how it grows.

 Digital Rectal Exam.
 Oh the feared finger.
 A digital rectal exam, otherwise known as DRE, is when the doctor inserts a finger into the rectum to feel for any bumps or abnormalities on the prostate that could be cancerous.
 This is a quick, usually painless, test that is an important part of the prostate cancer screening process.